keano-robinson/react-star-rating/README.md

 import StarRating from "./StarRating"; //Import StarRating component import { makeStar } from "./Star"; //makeStar allows developers to make a custom 'star' icon

-import { IoMdPlanet } from "react-icons/io"; //Import a fillable svg from react-icons to make a custom 'star'
+import { IoMdPlanet } from "react-icons/io"; //Import a svg from react-icons to make a custom 'star'

 /*
-    An example of creating a custom 'star' using a fillable svg icon from react-icons.
+    An example of creating a custom 'star' using a svg icon from react-icons.
     Here, the default icon is overridden from a star icon to a planet icon.
 The color of the icon when it is active (i.e. selected) is overridden from yellow to red.
 And the size of the icon is overriden from 20px to 50px.